fellos/ComputerArchitecture/Lab2/README.md

 ### **5.CPI vs L1 size for CL-size=128 bytes (hmmer)**
 ![](./graphs/hmmer5.jpg)

+>**HMMER** This benchmark has a low CPI even with the deafult parameters.
+So, we cant say that using higher associativity ,large cache or block size has any notable impact on the CPI.
+However, we notice that for a block size of 128 bytes , CPI is optimum for most L1 sizes.

 * **470.lbm** [(results)](./results/Results_libm.txt)

 Benchmarks 	  |                                         CPI	|     L1D_miss_rate  |  L1I_miss_rate |  L2_miss_rate